 Designating Courses as Job-Related

 If a course is job-related, there would be no such tax implications under current tax laws.
-The Learning & Development Manager will review the tuition benefit application form and determine whether each course qualifies as job-related, using the following criteria from the IRS:
+Human Resources will review the tuition benefit application form and determine whether each course qualifies as job-related, using the following criteria from the IRS:

 The education must meet at least one of the following tests: